 A prerequisite for being around Rashidah is laughing.
 It’s not that she has ridiculous rules for those who want to be in her presence, it’s just going to naturally happen because the chick is funny.
 Her candid thoughts–good, bad, indifferent–roll off her tongue without slight hesitation.
-In her shared dressing room with Tahiry, Rashidah was on a mission to clear up some misconceptions.
+At the season three reunion, Rashidah was on a mission to clear up some misconceptions.
 No she was never an intern, and heartbroken over Mendeecees?
 Try again.
 Although she will set the record straight (and as your friend jump in your interview if you’re not keeping it 100 like she did Tahiry) she’s also the chick who makes everyone laugh effortlessly.

 VH1: So I have to know…is the weave really $1,000 a bundle?

 Rashidah: Wouldn’t you like to know!
 Wouldn’t you like to know!
 I’ll leave that for you to wonder.
 It’s one of those things that you don’t really want to give dialogue for because it ruins it.

 VH1: You are the queen of reads.
 You will read somebody and never raise your voice above a whisper; and you always confront the person directly if there’s an issue.
 Do you think that is the best thing to do?

 Rashidah: Yes, absolutely.
 I think when you have an issue with someone you should be able to deal with them directly.
 You shouldn’t have to use a middle man because sometimes they don’t get the point across the way you need to.
 But it’s a situation where they can’t mess up because it came directly from the horse’s mouth.
 I looked you directly in the eye and told you myself.
 There’s no surprises.